-If you have read and understood chapters 1, 2 and 3 you should now have a good understanding of the CEO job, the characteristics, skills and career paths of people who become successful CEOs.
-And you have learnt which challenges you will face on your way to the top job.
+If you have read and understood Chapters 1, 2 and 3 you should now have a good understanding of the CEO job, the characteristics, skills and career paths of people who become successful CEOs.
+You have learnt which opportunities and challenges you will face on your way to your dream job.

 The tests are designed for potential global CEOs.
-But as we live in a global world, even a local company is likely to have customers, suppliers, staff, shareholders, etc. who are ‘foreign’.
-If you are determined to stay local, your career tests are still relevant, but you may be a little soft, when you evaluate the results of some of your tests.
+However, as we live in a global world, even a local company will have “foreign” customers, suppliers, staff, shareholders.
+If you are determined to stay local, the career tests are still relevant.
+You may accordingly be a little soft, when you evaluate the results of some of your tests.

 The combined result of all your assessment tests will probably fall into three categories:

 PASSED: Every indication is that you do have what it takes to become a CEO

 MAYBE: The result is not clear

 FAILED: It is very clear that you do not have what it takes to become a CEO